Did you ever think to switch your career at a later stage? Let’s check some inspiring stories of people who switched careers at a later age in life.

 When it comes to learning entrepreneurship, Hoffman’s life is a textbook.
 His expertise in fitting business activities into implementable strategies and tactics, his learning and insights and his never give up attitude earns the reputation he holds today.

 He graduated from Stanford University and Wolfson College studying subjects like Symbolic systems, Cognitive science, and Philosophy.
 Working with companies like Apple Computers and Fujitsu, Hoffman had built a successful and stable corporate career, but the strategist and the entrepreneur in him wouldn’t be satisfied with a safe and stable life.
-He proudly calls himself a bad employee and that he found it really difficult to take orders and do the same thing day in and out.
+He proudly calls himself a bad employee and that he found it difficult to take orders.
+Also, he hated doing the same thing day in and out.

 He founded his first company SocialNet.com in 1997 which was one of the earliest attempts at creating a Social Networking site.
 The business did not pick up, and the learning he deduced was that businesses no matter how innovative or dynamic, most would fail if they are way ahead of their times.

-Take away: As a way of giving back to society, Reid has extensively shared his experiences, failures and learning on various platforms.
+Take away: Reid has extensively shared his experiences, failures and learning on various platforms.
 Following is a compilation of the most insightful sharing by Hoffman.

-- Hoffman was obsessed with playing games.
+- Games were his obsession.
 Board games helped him learn to strategize and develop tactics, and Role-playing games helped him to problem solve.
 Playing against real people helped him to learn to comprehend the competitor’s moves.

 - Any job that pays less but offers an opportunity for tremendous learning should always be given priority, especially in the early years of one’s career.
 Always say yes to Internships, Apprenticeship, High-level assistantships.